Penghua558/semiMIPS/README.md

 directory `SignedExtend/`<br>
 The module in here extends a 16 bit data to 32 bit data while preseving its sign.
 <br>

+directory `SRAM/`<br>
+The SRAM module here is both been used as instruction memory and data memory.<br>

+directroy `TestMemoryFiles/`<br>
+It contains programs that can be run by the CPU, they are stored in memory file format which Verilog can recognize.<br>

+directory `Unstalling/`<br>
+It is only deployed in pipeline implementation.
+The module here is placed between PC and main control unit, because ID stage is at 2nd clock cycle of an instrcution lifetime, so at the very start of program there will be no valid PC enable signal to feed into PC to keep PC running, in a result the program will suffer stalling forever at the very start of program, the resolution is this module, which will ensure PC to keep running during the 1st instruction lifetime.<br>